Considering Breast Implant Surgery?

 Dr. M. Azhar Ali is a double board-certified, Detroit area plastic surgeon who has performed more than 7,000 plastic surgery procedures.
 He and his team offer the highest standards in breast implant technologies and breast augmentation surgical techniques – coupled with comfortable & compassionate care – to all of our valued patients.
 In this article we set forth some of the medical terms you may hear or read about when considering breast implant surgery.

-However, the best way to understand these terms – and how they apply to your situation – is to schedule a free consultation with Dr, Ali in his state-of-the-art Detroit area Medical Facility.
+However, the best way to understand these terms – and how they apply to your situation – is to schedule a consultation with Dr, Ali in his state-of-the-art Detroit area Medical Facility.

 Breast Implant Terminology A – E

 Areola: the disc of pink, brown or darker skin around the nipple

 Asymmetrical: unequal, not matching, or different in size, shape or placement.

 Axilla: the armpit.

 Bilateral: occurring on both the right and left sides.
 A bilateral mastectomy is the removal of both breasts.

 Breast envelope: the skin and tissue that covers the breast.